Semuliki National Park adventure.

 Lake Victoria

-Mabamba Bay Swamp
+Mabamba Swamp and Wetland

 Lake Mburo National Park